-Disability Advocates Group is dedicated to asserting the rights of disabled individuals throughout Southern California.
+Disability Advocates Group is dedicated to helping disabled individuals throughout California get the benefits they need and deserve.
 If you or a loved one cannot work because of a medical condition, you may have many questions: How will I support myself and my family?
 Where can I find the medical care that I need?
 Am I eligible for disability benefits?

 Our experienced disability attorneys will address your concerns by providing you with informed representation and caring personal service.
 When you become our client, we will fight to win you the benefits you need and deserve.Learn More About Us

 The Social Security Administration (SSA) oversees two disability programs: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 To be eligible, you must have paid into the Social Security system through income tax deductions.
 In addition, you must have acquired enough work credits.
 Generally, the older you are, the more work credits you will need.
 Disability benefits under this program are available regardless of your financial resources, however.

 As the name implies, this program provides supplemental income exclusively to those who are disabled, blind or over the age of 65.
 Unlike SSDI, there is no requirement to have paid into the Social Security system.
 In order to get these benefits, you must meet the financial requirements.
 These benefits are “means tested,” however, which means you must have limited financial resources to receive them.

 At Disability Advocates Group, we can determine whether you meet the requirements for SSDI or SSI and will help you navigate the entire process, from submitting the initial claim, to filing an appeal, to representing you at a disability hearing or in federal court.
 We truly understand the medical and financial challenges you face and will stand by you every step of the way.

 How do I know if my medical condition qualifies for disability benefits?